 Early planning and preparation are essential for success in adulthood.
 The Fairfield County Board of DD Adult Services Options Transition Coordinator is available to assist individuals, families, school programs, and support teams in planning and coordinating of school to adult life transition services.
 The Fairfield County Board of DD Transition Coordinator serves as the Fairfield County project coordinator for the Ohio Rehabilitation Services grant initiative referred to as Bridges to Transition.
 Bridges to Transition serves as a catalyst for the innovative approach known as “Discovery” as well as the futures planning process known as MAPS.
-Our Transition Coordinator also facilitates the Fairfield County Transition Collaborative which is comprised of representatives from each of the Fairfield County School Districts, Fairfield County Board of DD, Ohio Rehabilitation Services Commission, Fairfield County Jobs & Family Services, Social Security Administration, Southern Ohio Council for Independent Living, service providers, families and other stakeholders who are passionate about developing best-practice in transition services for Fairfield County.
+Our Transition Coordinator also facilitates the Fairfield County Transition Collaborative which is comprised of representatives from each of the Fairfield County School Districts, Fairfield County Board of DD, Ohio Rehabilitation Services Commission, Fairfield County Jobs & Family Services, Social Security Administration, Southeastern Ohio Center for Independent Living, service providers, families and other stakeholders who are passionate about developing best-practice in transition services for Fairfield County.
 This group meets every other month at the Ohio University Lancaster Campus.
 The Fairfield County Transition Collaborative serves as a model for the State of Ohio.

 For more information about Transition Services please contact:

 Transition Timeline for Children and Adolescents with Developmental Disabilities / Delays